laniakea1990/Docker-Log-Collection/dockerrong-qi-de-jian-kong/ji-yu-prometheus-de-rong-qi-jian-kong.md

 * an [alertmanager](https://github.com/prometheus/alertmanager) to handle alerts
 * various support tools

-Most Prometheus components are written in[Go](https://golang.org/), making them easy to build and deploy as static binaries.
+Most Prometheus components are written in [Go](https://golang.org/), making them easy to build and deploy as static binaries.